thebigredgeek/grunt-init-node-module/README.md

 This scaffolds configures a bare-bones module with a single function, as well as basic unit test for said function.

-It also provides maintainability analytics out of the box with Plato, as well as JSDocs documentation.
+It also provides maintainability analytics out of the box with Plato, code coverage reports with Istanbul, and automated documentation with JSDocs.

 To utilize these tools and analytics, after deploying your development environment, navigate to `http://127.0.0.1:9001/`